 FREE Downloadable Music - The Nevins Memorial Library is offering free downloadable music from Freegal.
 Freegal offers access to songs from Sony Music's catalog.
 Hundreds of thousands of songs are available in over 100 genres.
 You may download 5 per week!
 Visit our Freegal page to login and find the answers to the most frequently asked questions.

 Volunteer to be a tutor for the Literacy Volunteers of Methuen.
 If reading this is easy for you...won't you please help someone who can't read it at all?
 Volunteer to be a tutor for the Literacy Volunteers of Methuen!
 For more information about becoming a tutor click here

 Nevins Library is pleased to announce that you may access online versions of Methuen High School's Yearbooks spanning the years from 1928 through the present.
 These yearbooks were digitized in partnership with the Boston Public Library and the Digital Commonwealth with the help of Methuen High's Assistant Principal Arthur Nicholson, Media Specialist Paula Cross, and Nevins Library Reference Librarian Beth Safford.
-We are still in need of yearbooks dated 1932, 1936, and 2004.
-These yearbooks will be digitized and given back to you.
-Please call Beth at 978-686-4080 x12 for more information.

 "What should I read next"?
 The Nevins Memorial Library is pleased to provide our readers with this service that helps to match readers with books that they may like, based on other books they have read and enjoyed.
 Click here for more information.